aviv-maman/fed-entry-level-exam/README.md

 # Wix FED Entry Level Exam

 Hi there!
-In this exam you will extend and add new features to a simplified ticketing system.
+In this exam you will extend and add new features to a simplified [ticketing system](https://www.wix.com/wixanswers/main).
 The task's main purpose is to test your ability to learn new topics and deliver high quality digital products.
 It combines building UI components and a touch of server development as well.

 While no previous background is required to complete this task or to apply to this position, we do recommend getting to a basic level on the following subjects:
+- Git
 - JavaScript
 - HTML & CSS
 - React